andresreibel/srtGenerator/README.md

 - **Whisper API**: $0.006 per minute (or $0.36 per hour)
 - **GPT-3.5 Turbo** (for translation): ~$0.01-0.02 for an hour of speech

+## YouTube Integration

+### Recommendation for YouTube Uploads

+If your primary concern is making your content accessible to a global audience with minimal effort:

+1. Use `video_new.py` to generate a clean, consistent English SRT file (especially if your audio has mixed languages)
+2. Upload this English SRT to YouTube
+3. Let viewers use YouTube's auto-translate feature as needed

+This approach balances your workload with accessibility, while still addressing concerns about mixed language content in the original SRT file.

+### How YouTube Translation Works for Viewers

+When you upload an English SRT file to YouTube:

+- Viewers can click on the settings (gear icon) in the player
+- Select "Subtitles/CC"
+- Choose "Auto-translate"
+- Select their preferred language from the list

+This provides accessibility in all languages YouTube supports without requiring you to create multiple SRT files.